shadersrs3/datatypestostruct/README.md

 Add fields to a structure on a fixed size setting,

-example code for msvc based on main.cpp
+example code for msvc based on main.cpp main function

 ```cpp
 #pragma pack(push, 4)